vegaprotocol/documentation/docs/tools/vega-wallet.md

 ```

 #### Import existing wallet
 Use your mnemonic (recovery phrase) to import a wallet you created in the past into a new version of the wallet software.
 If you were not provided with a mnemonic (recovery phrase) or have lost it, you will need to create a new wallet/keypair.
+Use the command below to import the plain-text file with your mnemonic in it.

 **MacOS & Linux**